dm5tt/LoRaHarvesterBox/README.md

 It's the only energy harvester that supports up to 110mA peak current.

-I'm not overly happy with this device as it lacks a few helpful features:
+I'm not overly happy with this IC as it lacks a few helpful features:

- - No I²C access and ADC for reading voltages/currents
+ - No I²C interface and ADC for reading voltages/currents

  - No Thermistor for switching off charging above and below specific temperatures

+ - Does't switch off VOUT if the battery hits the lower threshold.
+It only signals it using a pin.

+  - Rather annoying pin configuration.
+Layouting it doesn't make much fun.

+ Honestly: It's an old thing compared to the latest generation from ST or e-peas.

 ### Why not buying a "naked" ST STM32WLE55?